QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 ## Multiple Series

-For our chart to become what we visualised at the start of the project, we needed the functionality to render, and change between, several different series.
-Fortunately for us, the D3FC library has a fantastic and easy to use component for this called multi:
+For our chart to become what we visualised at the start of the project, we needed the functionality to render, and change between, several different series:
 {% highlight js %}
 var candlestick = fc.series.candlestick();
 var line = fc.series.line();